darioncassel/sok-differential-testing/index.md

 *A. Frankencerts*

 The Frankencerts paper implemented a methodology for large-scale testing of certificate validation logic in SSL/TLS implementations through the use of randomly generated synthetic certificates built from parts of real certificates.
-The authors then applied differential testing to uncover disrepancies between several SSL/TLS implementations such as OpenSSL, NSS, CyaSSL, GnuTLS, PolarSSL, and MatrixSSL.
+The authors then applied differential testing to uncover discrepancies between several SSL/TLS implementations such as OpenSSL, NSS, CyaSSL, GnuTLS, PolarSSL, and MatrixSSL.
 208 discrepancies were identified, which could be attributed to 15 distinct root causes.

 ##### 1. Type
 The Frankencerts paper uses a *dynamic testing approach*.
-Specifically, it uses *mutation-based fuzzing* wherein a sample of input data is permutated to form new test cases.
+Specifically, it uses *mutation-based fuzzing* wherein a sample of input data is permuted to form new test cases.

 ##### 2. Accessibility